 Yes.
 You will be provided a receipt upon payment of your invoice which you will need.
 Please contact the administrator of your HSA or FSA for more information.

-Patient Assist offers additional financing through CareCredit for qualifying patients.
-CareCredit allows patients to pay the cost for their Hernia Repair Surgery over a longer period of time and often at no additional costs (e.g. no interest).
-To find out if you are eligible, please apply here:
+Patient Assist offers several Financing options such as CareCredit for qualifying patients.
+These Financing options allow patients to pay the cost for their Hernia Repair Surgery over a longer period of time and often at no additional costs (e.g. no interest).

 Cancellations for a full refund are accepted up to 2 business days prior to your appointment.
 You will be charged all provider cancellation fees that are incurred when cancelling within 2 business days prior to your appointment plus an administrative fee.
 If you do not reschedule or cancel there is a $500 fee for not showing up for a scheduled appointment plus any cancellation fees from the providers.
 Please contact firstname.lastname@example.org immediately to cancel or reschedule your procedure.
 NOTE: If you cancel your procedure according to the terms above but after you have completed a consultation, you will not be refunded the consultation fee.